NotionCue

 Allow: /

-Goal: Let your site identify itself as a bot with Web Bot Auth.
-Note: "Web Bot Auth request signing (informational)".
-How to implement: publish a JWKS at /.well-known/http-message-signatures-directory so your site can identify itself when it sends bot or agent requests.
-Receiving agents can verify these signatures to trust it's really coming from you.
+Goal: Let your site identify itself as a legitimate bot or agent using cryptographic request signing, and be able to verify incoming agent requests the same way.
+How to implement: publish a JSON Web Key Set at a well-known path so your site can cryptographically identify itself when it sends outbound bot or agent requests, and so receiving systems can verify those requests genuinely originate from your domain.

 Category 4: API, Auth, MCP & Skill Discovery — The Heaviest Category, and Where Almost Every Site Fails